aiman-al-masoud/deixiscript/minimalist-rewrite.md

 A specific function just to do that, so as to simplify the implementation of Command(Negate), and to avoid having to manage additions/eliminations.
 The tell() function has already basically almost the same purpose.

-is verb sentence the only kind of AST that could have to be decompressed?
+- is verb sentence the only kind of AST that could have to be decompressed?
+- but it is not the only overridable AST (nouns for pronouns, other nounphrases for "funcs')